Warning: Disconnect power before servicing.

 Symptoms You May Notice

-• Wolf range has no power at all - display is dark
+• Wolf range has no power at all and the display is completely dark

-• Controls respond but oven does not heat
+• Controls respond and the clock is working but the oven doesn't heat up

-• Gas burners will not ignite with spark or match
+• Gas burners won't ignite with the spark or even with a match held to the ports

-• Only some burners work, others do not
+• Only some burners spark and light, others are totally dead

-• Range powers on but immediately shows an error code
+• Range powers on but immediately throws an error code on the touchscreen

 Can you reset a Wolf oven to clear the NOT-WORKING code?